BloxDev-Hub/BloxDev-Hub/docs/Tutorials/Scripting/ProxyTables.md

-## Pre-requisites
+!!! attention "Note"

-Before reading this tutorial, you should know about metatables.
+    Before reading this tutorial, you should know about [metatables](https://docs.rodevs.com/Scripting/Advanced-Courses/metatables/).
 An explanation of metatable exists in the Lua-Learning folder.

 # What are Proxy Tables?
-proxy table are Tables that allow you to detect when a table is updated or changed using __newindex
+Proxy table are Tables that allow you to detect when a table is updated or changed using __newindex

 ## How to set on up
-what we want to do it use __newindex to reference the Real Data inside of the Proxy Table.
+What we want to do it use __newindex to reference the Real Data inside of the Proxy Table.

 We can set it up like this: